FabulousFabs/MSc_Rapid_Statistical_Learning/stimulus-creation/README.md

 ***TODO:*** Write script to populate definitions, correct answers, filler definitions, etc. in specific lists.

-***TODO:*** Write script to tease the assigned lists apart into the stimuli we need per task that can be used as inputs for Presentation.

 ## Data availability
 ***TODO:*** At some point, these data will have to be made public via the Donders repository.